errandjs/errand/README.md

 Notes:

 1. Prior to running `errand-producer.js` required components must be running.
 Refer to [errand-example](https://github.com/errandjs/errand-example) for suggested strategy for how to deploy errand worker components using [pm2](http://pm2.keymetrics.io/).
-2. `--job` contains tasks list
+2. `--job` contains tasks list.
-3. `--dir` contains file location of resources, setting required for components with file resources for example file location of email template files used by errand-message, directory location is passed without trailing slash
+3. `--dir` contains file location of resources, setting required for components with file resources for example file location of email template files used by errand-message, directory location is passed without trailing slash.
-4. `--map`` contains json file describing list of objects for mapping task list to
+4. `--map` contains json file describing list of objects for mapping task list to.

 ## Dependencies